-She will receive the honor at the NYSACDL Foundation Annual Dinner on January 17.
+Isabelle was honored at the NYSACDL Foundation Annual Dinner on January 17.
 The award recognizes jurists and practitioners who have demonstrated an outstanding commitment to further the goals of criminal justice.
 Past recipients include former Judge Stuart Namm, William M. Kunstler, Herald Price Fahringer, Ronald Tabak, Gerald B. Lefcourt, Martin B. Adelman, Lawrence S. Goldman, Jack T. Litman, Barry Scheck, Peter Neufeld, Ray Kelly, Kevin M. Doyle, Donald G. Rehkopf, Jr., Gerald Shargel, Benjamin Brafman, Mark J. Mahoney, James P. Harrington, Susan Brune, and David Ruhnke.

-The other women recipients of the award include Susan Brune, Susan R. Necheles, Marianne Mariano and Lisa Peebles (who received it along with David Patton as the three Chief Federal Defenders in the State), and Tina Luongo.
+The other women recipients of the award include Susan Brune, Susan R. Necheles, Marianne Mariano and Lisa Peebles (who received it along with David Patton as the three Chief Federal Defenders in the state), and Tina Luongo.

-“Isabelle Kirshner is among the most prominent criminal trial lawyers in the world and we are honored to present her with this award,” said Lori Cohen, president-elect of the NYSACDL.
+“Isabelle Kirshner is among the most prominent criminal trial lawyers in the world, and we are honored to present her with this award,” said Lori Cohen, president-elect of the NYSACDL.
 “Throughout her career, in countless matters that have drawn national attention, Isabelle has fought tirelessly to ensure that the rights and liberties guaranteed under the law are provided to everyone, regardless of their position in society.”

 Isabelle has more than 25 years of experience defending individuals in a wide range of criminal matters, including one of the largest criminal tax shelter cases ever brought by the U.S. Department of Justice.
 She has been involved with investigations and prosecutions relating to securities fraud, money laundering, bank fraud, tax fraud, drug trafficking and violent crimes.